Squadrick/squadrick.github.io/menu/about.md

 I'm Dheeraj, and I commonly use Squadrick as my internet moniker.
 I'm a computer science undergrad.
 I like doing coding stuffs.

 I like open source software.
-I'm a maintainer of [TensorFlow Addons](https://github.com/tensorflow/addons/), and I contribute to other projects: TensorFlow, PyTorch, Jax, etc.  I occasionally work on a few side projects which you can check out on my [GitHub](https://github.com/Squadrick).
+I used to be a  maintainer of [TensorFlow Addons](https://github.com/tensorflow/addons/), and I contribute to other projects: TensorFlow, PyTorch, Jax, etc.  I occasionally work on a few side projects which you can check out on my [GitHub](https://github.com/Squadrick).

 I'm currently interning at [ThoughtSpot](https://www.thoughtspot.com/) building an AI for BI.
 I was part of my university's [AI Robotics Team](http://projectmanas.in), where we worked on building an autonomous car, and won [IGVC 2019](http://www.igvc.org/).
 I've had a few interships over the four years of college, mostly focusing on ML.